-If you specify /NOWAIT, the Put service to a mailbox device uses the $IO\$M-$ NOW modifier, which causes the operation to complete immediately instead of synchronizing with another reader of the mailbox.
+If you specify /NOWAIT, the Put service to a mailbox device uses the IOM_NOW$ modifier, which causes the operation to complete immediately instead of synchronizing with another reader of the mailbox.

-Currently this qualifier is supported on Alpha and I64 only.
+Currently this qualifier is supported on Alpha and Integrity servers only.

-- 1. \$ WRITE SYS\$OUTPUT "Beginning second phase of tests" - The WRITE command writes a single line of text to the current output device. - 2. \$ OPEN/APPEND OUTPUT FILE TRNTO::DKA1:[PGM]PLAN.DAT \$ WRITE OUTPUT FILE "BEGINNING PHASE 3"
+- 1. \$ WRITE SYS\$OUTPUT "Beginning second phase of tests" - The WRITE command writes a single line of text to the current output device. - 2. \$ OPEN/APPEND OUTPUT FILE TRNTO::DKA1:[PGM]PLAN.DAT \$ WRITE OUTPUT_FILE "BEGINNING PHASE 3"